ialtafshaikh/extented-blog-backend/README.md

 ```
 /blogs : (method:get) - to get all blogs

 /blogs : (method:post) - to post blog

-/blogs?author&random - query this endpoint to get all the property based blogs
+/blogs?auther=value&select=title - query this endpoint to get all the blogs based on query and select filter

-/blogs/id : (method:get) - to get a single blog of using _id (mongoose id)
+/blogs/id : (method:get) - to get a single blog using blogID

+/blogs/id : (method:put) - to update post ``titile`` and ``content``  of a single blog using blogID

+/blogs/id : (method:delete) - to delete blog using blogID

+/signup : (method:post) - create user accout

+/login : (method:post) - get jwt token and authenticate yourself using the creds (email,password)

+/auth : to restrict the user from accessing the resources on route /blogs so send token in authorization header as bearer token

 ```

 ## Steps to Host on Heroku